jgleeson/PublicHouse/README.md

-## Public_house
+## PublicHouse
-Public_house bundles together publicly available data on the number of dwellings and people in cities and countries around the world.
-The initial [dataset](https://github.com/jgleeson/public_house/blob/main/dataset.csv) was compiled by [James Gleeson](https://github.com/jgleeson), Housing Research and Analysis Manager at the Greater London Authority.
+PublicHouse bundles together publicly available data on the number of dwellings and people in cities and countries around the world.
+The initial [dataset](https://github.com/jgleeson/PublicHouse/blob/main/dataset.csv) was compiled by [James Gleeson](https://github.com/jgleeson), Housing Research and Analysis Manager at the Greater London Authority.

 ### What's this for?
-Public_house has a very simple purpose - to facilitate international comparisons on trends in housing stock, including in comparison to trends in population.
+PublicHouse has a very simple purpose - to facilitate international comparisons on trends in housing stock, including in comparison to trends in population.
 Many countries and cities publish data on their population and housing stock, but this data has not yet been brought together in a comprehensive and accessible dataset.
 One partial exception is the [OECD affordable housing database](https://www.oecd.org/housing/data/affordable-housing-database/housing-market.htm), but that covers only a limited number of country/year pairings and does not go down to city level (although it does also include several other variables that are not included here).

 ### What years does the data cover?
-Public_house aims to include the latest publicly (and freely) available data, and an annual time series on each country and city extending as far back as data on dwellings is available (in many cases data on population is available further back, but that is not included here).
+PublicHouse aims to include the latest publicly (and freely) available data, and an annual time series on each country and city extending as far back as data on dwellings is available (in many cases data on population is available further back, but that is not included here).
 The earliest data comes from the 1960s.
 Where annual data is not available, we use the next best thing (for example, decadal Census data).

 ### What countries and cities are included?
 The coverage of the dataset reflects an opportunistic approach to data gathering, which started with countries and cities that were considered internationally prominent and that made their data easily available in English (or in another language the project creator could understand), and then continued to add places on the basis of availability.
 A number of major countries are not covered due to a lack of comparable data: for example, China, Russia and developing countries (where the presence of substantial amounts of informal housing makes the formal dwelling count less meaningful).

-In most countries just one city is included, either the capital or the largest city.
+In most countries just one city is included for now, either the capital or the largest city.
 One notable exception is Spain, where both Madrid and Barcelona are included.
+Hopefully more cities per country will be added over time.

 ### What details are included in the dataset?
 To ensure transparency and to credit the creators of the data, the dataset includes a number of descriptive variables, as follows: